LMU-MSBA/Sony-Analytics-Hub/docs/data/AB_test.md

 ## Ethical Considerations:
 - Ensure transparency, user consent, and minimal disruption to browsing experience.
 - Respect user privacy, handle data responsibly, and adhere to relevant regulations.
+- Ensure that the popup window is presented to all users in a fair and equitable manner.

 ## Data Collection and Analysis:
 - **Data Collection:**